RSS

 Here’s a picture of one of the parents.

-I'm pretty sure this is dad.
-He's taller than a basketball, and much, much heavier.
+This is mom.
+She’s taller than a basketball, and much, much heavier.

 The new baby is a bit smaller than its folks.